 - Decoders & Data Unit Select the decoders and data unit you are interested in.
-Available data units: Packets, Bits, and Bytes - Graphs Size Select a predefined dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels
+Available data units: Packets, Bits, and Bytes - Size Select a predefined graph dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels

-- Graph Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title - Graph Legend Select the detail of the graph legend - Consolidation If you are interested in spikes, choose the MAXIMUM aggregation type.
+- Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title - Legend Select the detail of the graph legend - Consolidation If you are interested in spikes, choose the MAXIMUM aggregation type.
 If you are interested in average values, choose the AVERAGE aggregation type.
-If you are interested in low values, choose the MINIMUM aggregation type - Direction Generates a graph for both directions, or only for inbound traffic or outbound traffic.
+If you are interested in low values, choose the MINIMUM aggregation type - Direction Generates a graph for both directions, swap inbound (+ Y axis) with outbound (- Y axis), or show only inbound or outbound